Web Accessibility Policy

-All new and redesigned web content must conform to WCAG 2.0, Level A conformance, on or before September 1, 2016.
-Existing and legacy web content produced by our organization will meet these standards by March 31, 2017.
+All new and redesigned web content must conform to WCAG 2.0, Level A conformance, on or before September 1, 2017.
+Existing and legacy web content produced by our organization will also meet these standards by September 1, 2017.
 This policy applies to all official web pages and web-based services developed by Teach For America accessible on www.teachforamerica.org.
 Progress toward achieving and maintaining fully accessible web content will be documented in annual status reports.
 The Marketing Project Development Content Strategy Team will be monitoring all published material on the site and ensuring compliance with the policy.

 All areas of the Teach For America website will be reviewed annually using the process described at Evaluating Web Sites for Accessibility.
 Reviews are the responsibility of those departments identified as 'owning' that area of the site.
 All new content that is published will be subject to accessibility checks as part of the publishing workflow.

 Each page of the website will include links for feedback on the site; this information will be compiled and considered during the review process.
 Any submitted feedback will be responded to within 48 hours.
 For additional assistance or information on our Web Accessibility Policy, please submit a form on our Contact Us page.
 The Marketing Project Content Strategy Team will be monitoring these submissions and responding appropriately.